UtopiaGuy/Sonic-Scribe/README.md

 # VR Application for Audio Transcription and Analysis

-This application transcribes audio files using OpenAI's Whisper API, analyzes the transcription using GPT-4o to categorize the content, and sends the categorized data to a Notion database.
+This application transcribes audio files using OpenAI's Whisper API, analyzes the transcription using GPT-4o to categorize the content, and sends the categorized data to a Notion database,and makes a Latex file locally as well.

 ## Compiling the Application